AtulTeamMystic/MM-Backend/docs/FUNCTION_CONTRACTS.md

 }
 ```

-**Notes:** On a fresh deploy, call `refreshGlobalLeaderboardNow` once (or wait for the next scheduled run, every five minutes) to seed the `/GlobalLeaderboard/{metric}` documents before invoking this callable; otherwise it returns `failed-precondition`.
+**Notes:** On a fresh deploy, call `refreshGlobalLeaderboardNow` once (or wait for the next scheduled run, every six hours) to seed the `/GlobalLeaderboard/{metric}` documents before invoking this callable; otherwise it returns `failed-precondition`.

 **Output:**
 ```json